styxlab/gatsby-theme-try-ghost/README.md

 2. Run `yarn` to install dependencies.

-3. Run `yarn workspace demo develop` to start the example locally.
+3. Run `yarn develop` to start the example locally.

 # Copyright & License